DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 <br>

-Use the left thumb-stick to move the curser and select your character with the [A] button on your right controller.
+Move your right controller to move the curser and select your character with the [A] button on your right controller.
+(you can turn off "cursor follows controller" in [hogwarts config](#profile-configuration-options))

 If you are starting a new game, there is a rollercoaster at Gringotts early on.
 While this is super cool to experience in VR, it is also known to crash the game.